csh970605/csh970605.github.io/_posts/2023-04-23-Bellman_Equation.md

 + R(s, a) : Reward.

 <br><br>
-Since there are few things that are 100% sure in real world, there is more advanced formula based on [MDP](https://csh970605.github.io/posts/MDP/).
+Since few things are 100% certain in the real world, there is a more advanced formula based on the [MDP](https://csh970605.github.io/posts/MDP/).